Covid 19 Delta outbreak: Major funding boost for ICU as country moves to traffic light system - NZ Herald

 As the country moves into the new Covid-19 traffic light system today, Health Minister Andrew Little has announced a major funding boost for hospitals to extend intensive care services.

-There are 172 new cases of Covid-19 in the Delta community outbreak including 10 in Nelson-Tasman.
+There were 172 new cases of Covid-19 in the Delta community outbreak yesterday, including 10 in Nelson-Tasman.

 A further three positive cases were confirmed in Taranaki later in the day.

 Ongoing problems with vaccination passports also led to the Health Ministry offering temporary exemptions to 70,000 people.